KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 In KeyboardKit, a ``DictationService`` can start autocomplete from a keyboard extension, by opening the main app and let it perform the dictation operation, then return to the keyboard and apply the dictated text once dictation completes.

-👑 [KeyboardKit Pro][Pro] unlocks a ``Dictation/StandardService`` to handle dictation.
+👑 [KeyboardKit Pro][Pro] unlocks a ``Dictation/StandardDictationService`` that can be used to perform dictation from the keyboard.
 Information about Pro features can be found further down.